awsaavedra/coding-practice/dynamicallyTyped/python/fundamentals_of_programming/oop/README.md

                     *****instance variable: Tom has 4 legs
                     *****method: Tom runs at 20 MPH

-    l.**Objects**:
+    l.**Objects**

         a.Singleton

         b.Initalizer

         c.constructor

         d.instantiation

         e. adding more later...

   2. **Object oriented Design (OOD)**:

     a.For the OO design weeder question, have them describe:

         a.What classes they would define.

         b.What methods go in each class (including signatures).

         c.What the class constructors are responsible for.

         d.What data structures the class will have to maintain.

        e.Whether any Design Patterns are applicable to this problem

     b.
 Some examples (thanks Steve Yegge):

         a.
 Model the Animal kingdom as a class system

         b.
 Find some online and try to build the design from scratch

     c.**OOD Concepts**:

         a.
 KNOW EACH ONE DOWN COLD: Define it, have examples, and why/when to use OOD vs. other

         b. paradigms (the last goal is a rather advanced thing, don't worry too much)

         c.**Robustness**

         d.**Adaptability**

       e.**Reusability**

     d.
 Object oriented design principles (OODP):

         i)Modularity

         ii)Abstraction

         iii)Encapsulation